SpyrosDroussiotis/Flower-Inventory-Assessment/README.md

 - **Data Passing / Navigation**
   IDs are past between pages from the URLs using query strings

+- **Autherization**

+   Check Username and password before Login.
+From Input Data for Login use:
+    - "Username": TestAdmin
+    - "Password": Pass1234

 ---

 ## Technologies Used